Living in Bear Country

 If a bear is in your yard, make sure that 1) you are in a safe area, and 2) the bear has a clear escape route, then 3) SCARE THAT BEAR !

-You want to let the bear know it is not welcome in your yard, so scare it away by yelling, banging pots and pans, use an air horn, or anything else that makes a lot of noise.
+You want to let the bear know it is not welcome in your yard, so from a safe location, scare it away by yelling, banging pots and pans, using an air horn, or anything else that makes a lot of noise.
+The use of paintballs, bear spray, and sling shots are also allowed under FWC guidelines.
 Once the bear leaves, take a look in your yard to ensure there is nothing that might be attracting the bear .
 If you see a bear is eating something on your property, take note of what it is and secure it once the bear leaves (Learn how at Living with Bears).

 See our Frequently Asked Questions (FAQ) to get an idea of how to handle a bear in your yard or in the wild.